babysor/MockingBird/README.md

 * Download dataset and unzip: make sure you can access all .wav in folder
 * Preprocess with the audios and the mel spectrograms:
 `python pre.py <datasets_root>`
-Allowing parameter `--dataset {dataset}` to support aidatatang_200zh, magicdata, aishell3, etc.
+Allowing parameter `--dataset {dataset}` to support aidatatang_200zh, magicdata, aishell3, data_aishell, etc.If this parameter is not passed, the default dataset will be aidatatang_200zh.

 * Train the synthesizer:
 `python synthesizer_train.py mandarin <datasets_root>/SV2TTS/synthesizer`